Ryūgū-jō: Afloat or undersea

 In most familiar versions of the Urashima legend nowadays in Japan, the Ryūgū lies undersea, but in early and otogizoshi versions, the fisherman traveled to Hōrai (Mount Penglai, the Elysium in Chinese tradition), a floating island.
 During the Edo era, pictorial depiction of Ryūgū above the waves remained fairly conventional.
-A work may be illustrate a Ryūgū above water, yet describe it textually as underwater, as in a burlesque gesaku work of 1782.
+A work may illustrate Ryūgū above water, yet describe it textually as underwater, as in a burlesque gesaku work of 1782.

 In the Meiji era, akahon ehon or "redbook picture books" of the 1880s, as well as Tsukioka Yoshitoshi's (1886) print are examples of Ryūgū illustrated above water, but they are lacking in textual detail on whether it is a sunken city or not.
 The akahon illustrations were appropriated by Masayuki Kataoka's English translation (1886), which describes the Dragon Palace as visible "far below" the water, to which the man carried by the reptile "descended".

 Ryūgū was described as a "Dragon Palace beyond the blue sea", in Basil Hall Chamberlain's translation (1886).
 Here the "Dragon Palace" is illustrated as a complex of buildings atop an island, with fishes clad in kimono walking about the sandy shore.
 Chamberlain had freely substituted more ancient text material into his retelling of the Urashima fairytale.
 Chamberlain also interchangeably uses "Sea God's Palace", probably with the archaic god-name Watatsumi in mind.

 Eventually, the Dragon Palace undersea became the standard in modern tellings of the Urashima tale.
-An canonical example by the Taisho Era, according to one researcher, was the edition by Mori Rintarō (novelist Mori Ōgai) and others, published 1920–1921, whose illustration shows Urashima and the turtle peeing underneath at the palace.
+A canonical example by the Taisho Era, according to one researcher, was the edition by Mori Rintarō (novelist Mori Ōgai) and others, published 1920–1921, whose illustration shows Urashima and the turtle peeing underneath at the palace.